-What do you need to know about sports & physical activity?
+What is sports & physical activity?

 If you think about sports and physical activity as one thing, then they both involve using movement and agility to perform a certain task.
 This might be as straightforward as running a certain distance to see who is the fastest.
 There again, it might involve throwing something, jumping, or a combination of activities.
 In addition, sports or physical activity will often include the use of specialist equipment.
 The sport of road cycling, for example, will usually mean investing in very high-tech materials for the most efficient movement.
 However, the physical activity associated with cycling on an exercise bike will not necessarily need such modern equipment because the exercise is being carried out non-competitively and merely to burn calories and improve cardiovascular health.